 \section{Abstract}

 Partial differential equations (PDEs) are ubiquitous in science and engineering.
 Prior quantum algorithms for solving the system of linear algebraic equations obtained from discretizing a PDE have a computational complexity that scales at least linearly with the condition number~$\kappa$ of the matrices involved in the computation.
-For many practical applications, $\kappa$ scales polynomially with the size~$N$ of the matrices, rendering a polynomial-in-$N$ complexity for these algorithms.
+For many practical applications, $\kappa$ scales polynomially with the size~$N$ of the matrices, rendering a polynomial complexity in~$N$ for these algorithms.
 Here we present a quantum algorithm with a complexity that is polylogarithmic in~$N$ but is independent of~$\kappa$ for a large class of PDEs.
-Our algorithm generates a quantum state that enables extracting features of the solution.
-Central to our methodology is using a wavelet basis as an auxiliary system of coordinates in which the condition number of associated matrices is independent of~$N$ by a simple diagonal preconditioner.
+Our algorithm generates a quantum state from which features of the solution can be extracted.
+Central to our methodology is using a wavelet basis as an auxiliary system of coordinates in which the condition number of associated matrices becomes independent of~$N$ by a simple diagonal preconditioner.
 We present numerical simulations showing the effect of the wavelet preconditioner for several differential equations.
-Our work could provide a practical way to boost the performance of quantum-simulation algorithms where standard methods are used for discretization.
+Our work could provide a practical way to boost the performance of quantum simulation algorithms where standard methods are used for discretization.